apache/incubator-kie-kogito-pipelines/README.md

 There is one check per downstream repository.
 This allows parallelization and more flexibility in restart of a specific downstream repo.

 `kogito-images` is run only on Jenkins and is using its own `.ci/jenkins/Jenkinsfile`.

-`kogito-operator` is run on another Jenkins and is using its own `.ci/jenkins/Jenkinsfile`.

 **NOTE:** PR checks are also available for the different environments listed above.
 Please read the PR template to know which one are available for a specific repository.